 Given the relatively young age at diagnosis, more years of productive life are lost in patients with brain tumors compared to other cancers.

-Tocagen is developing an investigational therapy to treat GBM and anaplastic astrocytoma and is currently recruiting patients into its Phase 2/3 clinical trial, Toca 5.
+Tocagen is developing an investigational therapy to treat GBM and anaplastic astrocytoma which is under investigation in an ongoing Phase 2/3 clinical trial, Toca 5.
 Learn about the Toca 5 trial.

 See additional brain cancer resources below: